 2. Ateneo de Manila University

 In the undergraduate programs, you can enroll specifically in a Bachelor of Arts major in Humanities.
 Moreover, students here can explore their options when choosing their majors.
-Since it aims to develop its students with a strong background in humanities and related disciplines, it provides a well-built curriculum to ensure learning in the field.
+Since it aims to develop students with a strong background in humanities and related disciplines, it provides a well-built curriculum to support learning in the field.

 3. University of Santo Tomas